Tiago-17/ADED_project2/README.md

 ### Obtain and build `llama.cpp`

 This project requires `llama.cpp` (the inference server).
-You can either use the provided build helper or clone and build it manually.
+We include a script to build the server in this repository.

 Option A — build using the project's helper script (recommended):